loglot/Yet-Another-Game-Collection-3ds/README.md

         2.2. download the source code localy

-        2.3. run build in the main folder
+        2.3. run `make` in the main folder

 3. open the game